-- (1) The proposed development complies with the applicable regulations of this ordinance. - (2) The development is compatible with the general character of the area. - (3) The development will not adversely affect property values. - (4) The use and development will not be detrimental to public health, safety, and welfare.
+- (1) The proposed development complies with the applicable regulations of this ordinance. - (2) The development is compatible with the general character of the area.

+- (3) The development will not adversely affect the value of nearby or adjoining properties. - (4) The use and development will not be detrimental to public health, safety, and welfare.